bxparks/AceWire/README.md

 * `SimpleWireFastInterface.h`
     * Same as `SimpleWireInterface.h` using one of the `<digitalWriteFast.h>`
       libraries.
+    * Can be up to 4X faster than `SimpleWireInterface` on AVR processors.

 The library currently supports only a limited set of I2C functionality: